matias-vazquez/SistemasDigitales/LSD06/README.md

   * 7-segment display data
   * 7-segment display enable

-Consider the following restrictions
+Moreover, consider the following restrictions:

   * The calculator must carry out three basic arithmetic operations: addition, subtraction, and multiplication.
-  * Operands A and B, and the operation symbol are introduced using a 4x4 keypad connected to GPIO pin header A of the Nexys 4 DDR board
+  * Operands A and B, and the operation selection are introduced using a 4x4 keypad connected to GPIO pin header A of the Nexys 4 DDR board [see Reference Manual](https://reference.digilentinc.com/reference/programmable-logic/nexys-4-ddr/reference-manual).
   * Negative numbers have to be introduced using two’s complement representation
   * Three more slide switches are used as operation selectors (OS) as follows: